 Armed with these techniques, companies can take advantage of cloud computing without sacrificing security.
 In a world where privacy regulations are pressuring companies to be increasingly vigilant about data protection, a little forethought when planning your cloud security strategy will go a long way.

 Danny Bradbury has been a technology journalist since 1989.
 He writes for titles including the Guardian® newspaper and Canada’s National Post®.
 Danny specialises in areas including cybersecurity and also cryptocurrency.
-He authors the About Bitcoin website and also writes a regular blog on technology for children called Kids Tech News.
+He authors the About Bitcoin website and also wrote a regular blog on technology for children called Kids Tech News.
 You can follow Danny on Twitter® at @DannyBradbury

 Click here to find out how SolarWinds MSP can help you with protecting your data